studyathome-internationally/rehabilitationstechnik/docs/en/chapter7.md

 1. Down syndrome
    Down syndrome[^39] (also trisomy $21$ or Langdon-Down disease)[^40] results from a chromosomal disorder in which an extra third chromosome $21$ (hence trisomy $21$)[^41] appears in the body's cells at fertilization or one of the subsequent cell divisions and is passed on with each subsequent cell division from then on[^42].
    Down syndrome leads to maldevelopment of almost all tissues and organs of the maturing organism.
-   Three types of Down syndrome are distinguished:
+   Two types of Down syndrome are distinguished:

    [^39]: John L. Down, English physician, $1828-1896$.
    [^40]: The former common name “mongolism” is now considered discriminatory and should therefore be avoided.